aws-samples/cloud-gateway-for-amazon-kinesis-video-streams/fargate-cdk-app/README.md

-This CDK project has been copied from https://github.com/aws-samples/aws-cdk-examples/tree/master/typescript/ecs/fargate-service-with-local-image

 # ECS/Fargate Creation with CDK

 This example will create:

 - A new VPC with an Internet Gateway
-- One public subnet
+- Public and Private subnets
 - A security group
-- An EC2 instance with the the KVS gstreamer pipeline installed and ready to use
+- An ECS/Fargate Cluster, Task, and Task Definition

  .
 This file contains all of the installation instructions for the KVS application.

 ## Pre-requisites
+- AWS CLI
+- AWS CDK
+- Docker tools installed on the system the AWS CDK will execute
+- Basic container understanding
+- NPM

 ## To Deploy